Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Bloom: Winter into spring, and sporadically after rains.

-Origin: California to Texas, Nevada and Utah, Mexico.
+Origin: California to Texas, Nevada, and Mexico.

 Cultivation and Uses